2022 Quick Start Grant Recipients

 Theory of Change

-By reducing energy bills for low-income homeowners through high-efficiency heat pump deployment the project will further awareness and trust of heat pump technology among households facing significant barriers to heat pump adoption.
-The pilot project also seeks to demonstrate how anti-displacement and building decarbonization efforts can go together.
+By reducing energy bills for low-income homeowners through high-efficiency heat pump deployment, the project will further awareness and trust of heat pump technology among households facing significant barriers to heat pump adoption.
+The pilot project also seeks to demonstrate how anti-displacement and building decarbonization efforts can pair with and bolster each other.

 Housing Type: